Mexico president adopts more conciliatory tone on ties with Spain | Headlines

 - Mexico

-Mexican President Andres Manuel Lopez Obrador said on Thursday he wanted to "settle down" relations with Spain, a day after suggesting there should be a pause in ties with Mexico's former colonial power.
+Mexican President Andres Manuel Lopez Obrador on Thursday adopted a more conciliatory stance to Spain, a day after suggesting there should be a pause in ties https://www.reuters.com/world/mexican-president-suggests-pausing-relations-with-spain-2022-02-09 with Mexico's former colonial power.

+The president on Wednesday said Spanish companies had benefited from an energy market rigged in favor of private interests by corrupt Mexican governments, as he sought to defend his plan to strengthen state control of the power market.
+Lopez Obrador later underlined he was not advocating a diplomatic rupture, a clarification welcomed by Spain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)